Sacus1/JPDB-Nadeshiko-Examples/README.md

 - **Minimum Example Length** – Set a lower limit for sentence length.
   - **⚠ Warning:** Changing this **will delete all current favorites.**
 - **Blacklist** – Prevent specific examples from appearing.
+- **Randomize sentences** – Randomize the order of examples for a word.
+- **Weighted Randomization** – Randomize the order of examples for a word, but with a bias towards sentences with most known words.
+(Require jpdb API key)
 ## How It Works

 The script searches **Nadeshiko** for examples based on the current vocabulary and embeds them into **jpdb.io**.
 Audio can be played manually or automatically.